q-uest/tesst-appointme/README.md

-Post-walk change@ 21:21 done by ranga
+Post-walk -3 rd round of changes@ 21:45 done by ranga

 - Application is written on ```ReactJs``` and need ```node 14``` run properly